Dosage Form: tablet, orally disintegrating

 - Do not drink alcohol or take other medicines that may make you sleepy or dizzy while taking CLONAZEPAM ODT until you talk to your healthcare provider.
-When taken with alcohol or medicines that cause sleepiness or dizziness, CLONAZEPAM ODT may make your sleepiness or dizziness worse.
+When taken with alcohol or medicines that cause sleepiness or dizziness, CLONAZEPAM ODT may make your sleepiness or dizziness much worse.

 What are the possible side effects of CLONAZEPAM ODT?

 See “What is the most important information I should know about CLONAZEPAM ODT?”

 CLONAZEPAM ODT can also make your seizures happen more often or make them worse.
 Call your healthcare provider right away if your seizures get worse while taking CLONAZEPAM ODT.

 The most common side effects of CLONAZEPAM ODT include: